Cyphrme/Coze/README.md

 Coze does not currently support encryption.
 If or when it ever does it would be similar to or simply complement [age](https://github.com/FiloSottile/age).

-#### Cryptographic Agility?
+#### Why define algorithms?
->The moral is the need for cryptographic agility.
-It’s not enough to implement a single standard; it’s vital that our systems be able to easily swap in new algorithms when required.
+>It’s not enough to implement a single standard; it’s vital that our systems be able to easily swap in new algorithms when required.
 We’ve learned the hard way how algorithms can get so entrenched in systems that it can take many years to update them: in the transition from DES to AES, and the transition from MD4 and MD5 to SHA, SHA-1, and then SHA-3.

 -- [Bruce Schneier](https://www.schneier.com/blog/archives/2022/08/nists-post-quantum-cryptography-standards.html)

-System that are cryptographically agile must not be overly coupled to a single primitive.
-Coze itself is cryptographically agile as its design is generalized and not overly coupled to any single primitive.
-Coze enables other applications to be cryptographic agile by making cryptographic primitive switching easy.
-Note that using a single primitive is perfectly fine for cryptographic agility, but hard coding systems to use only one primitive is not.
-Simultaneous support for multiple primitives is a secondary perk.
+Coze's design is generalized and not overly coupled to any single primitive.
+Because of this, applications that use Coze can easy upgrade cryptographic primitives.
+Using a single primitive is perfectly fine, but tightly coupling systems to a single primitive is not.
+Simultaneous support for multiple primitives is a secondary, and optional, perk.

 #### JSON "Name", "Key", "Field Name", "Member Name"?
 They're all synonyms.
 A JSON name is a JSON key is a JSON field name is a JSON